Nutty

 What’s the best free stock trading app?

 Not a fan of paying fees?
 Neither are we!
-That’s why we’ve put the commission fee stock trading apps top of our list.
-That’s eToro¹ and Trading 212¹ (get a free share worth up to £100, use code NUTS) – both are great trading platforms, and the lowest cost overall too (more on fees later).
+That’s why we’ve put the commission fee stock trading apps top of our stock trading app list – they're all great trading platforms, and low cost overall too (more on fees later).

 What actually is stock trading?